 Close to 3 million veterans receive disability benefits for tinnitus (ringing in the ears) and hearing loss incurred during active duty.
 If you served in the armed forces and were issued 3M dual-ended earplugs, you may be eligible for VA hearing disability compensation.
-Reach out to the Bart Bernard Law Firm to see if you qualify for filing a military ear plug hearing loss lawsuit.
+Reach out to the Bart Bernard Injury Lawyers to see if you qualify for filing a military ear plug hearing loss lawsuit.

 3M, headquartered in Minnesota, continues to stand behind the safety of its Combat Arms Earplugs, claiming the product is not defective in design.
 The settlement agreement made between the long-time government contractor and Uncle Sam made no admission of responsibility, but it has fueled a slew of new lawsuit filings.

 A spokesperson for 3M disagreed with allegations that the Dual-Ended Combat Arms Earplugs (version 2) were sold with known defects.
 According to complaints raised by the Department of Justice, the ear buds were not long enough for proper insertion and hearing protection.
 3M chose to settle the whistleblower suit to avoid additional legal fees and ongoing litigation with the U.S. government.